-222011 - Food & Nutrition Grades 11-12 Type of Credit: EL This is an inclusive study of nutrition, budgeting, shopping and preparing foods.
+\222011 - Food & Nutrition Grades 11-12 Type of Credit: EL

+This is an inclusive study of nutrition, budgeting, shopping and preparing foods.
 Safety and organization will be emphasized in food prep, cooking and proper storage.
 This course can be taken once per school year.

-220031 - Integ Skills A 220032 - Integ Skills B Grades 9-12 Prerequisite: Teacher or Counselor Approval Type of Credit: EL
+220031 - Integ Skills A 220032 - Integ Skills B

-This course is a study hall based support class for students who are in need of specially designed instruction or supplemental support in their regular education course work.
+Grades 9-12 Type of Credit: EL This course is a study hall-based support class for students who are in need of specially designed instruction or supplemental support in their regular education course work.

 22104A - 22104B

+\Campus Monitor

+Grades 11-12

-Campus Monitor Grades 11-12 Prerequisite: Principal Approval Type of Credit: EL Pass/No Pass
+Prerequisite: Principal Approval